 Of course, these are safety recommendations and it is your own choice and responsibility to look into what you personally need and want to use for your personal protective equipment (PPE) when working with resin, and each brand and type of resin has its own recommendations as well.

 Be sure to read the resin labels, safety data sheets or material safety data sheets for the brand you will be working with.

-The following is a list of safety precautions, safety equipment and personal protective equipment to wear when using resin including respirators, epoxy tents, proper fans, the proper gloves, and more.
+The following is a list of resin safety precautions, equipment and personal protective equipment to wear when using resin including respirators for epoxy resin, epoxy tents, proper fans, gloves, and more.

 *Continue reading this article further to learn the details of each item, why you would want to consider using it as well as many more safety items to consider when using epoxy resin.

 AREA TO PROTECT

 *details on each product are in the article below

 |Goggles with vents protect eyes from resin splash + won't fog||Goggles without vents protect eyes from splash + fumes|

 |Half face respirator mask with organic filters protects lungs from resin fumes||Full face respirator mask with organic filters protects eyes + lungs from resin fumes|